Eyjafjörður Fjord in North-Iceland - Part III - the Historic Gásir and the Vikings

 Gásir is a preserved area under the care of the Icelandic Archaeological Preservation.
 We got to go on a guided tour to parts of the archaeological area during the Medieval Days festival.
 Our guide was dressed in medieval clothes and it was a delight listening to her telling us about this remarkable place.

 In 1907 and 1986 experimental kinds of research were performed at Gásir.
-And an archaeological research took place at Gásir from 2001-2006, which was performed by the Museum of Akureyri (Minjasafn Akureyrar), the National Museum of Iceland and the Icelandic Institute of Archaeology.
+And archaeological research took place at Gásir from 2001-2006, which was performed by the Museum of Akureyri (Minjasafn Akureyrar), the National Museum of Iceland, and the Icelandic Institute of Archaeology.

 Nowhere in Iceland have been found such antiquities from a medieval trading post as at Gásir.

 Here at Gásir the biggest collection of pottery breakage in Iceland has been found.
 The pottery breakage is from the 14th and 15th centuries and originated in Germany and England.
 A red cent has also been found here at Gásir.
 The archaeological digging has shown that Gásir was a trading post until the 16th century.